Tube bundle vibration analysis program

 3. Turbulence excitation

-Long-term damage is caused by abrasion and wear of the tubes on the baffle plates.
+Long-term damage occurs due to abrasion and wear of the pipes on the deflector plates.

 Sectional velocity distribution and Schwingmode